Arrogate

 Arrogate (April 11, 2013 – June 2, 2020) was a Thoroughbred racehorse.
 He was notable as the all-time leading North American-based runner by earnings.

 Arrogate won the 2016 Travers Stakes in a record time in his first stakes appearance.
-He won the Breeders' Cup Classic and was named the American Champion Three-Year-Old Male Horse and World's Best Racehorse of 2016.
+He won the Breeders' Cup Classic, by defeating California Chrome and was named the American Champion Three-Year-Old Male Horse and World's Best Racehorse of 2016.
 As a four-year old, Arrogate won the 2017 Pegasus World Cup and the Dubai World Cup.

 Upon returning to the United States, however, Arrogate suffered three straight defeats.
 He retired with a record of seven wins from eleven starts.
 Despite having only four stakes race wins, the large purses made him the all-time leading money earner in North America.

 Arrogate was euthanized at age seven.

 In 2023, Arrogate was inducted into the National Museum of Racing and Hall of Fame.

 Background

 Arrogate was a gray horse bred in Kentucky by Clearsky Farms.
 As a yearling, the colt was consigned to the Keeneland September sale and was bought for $560,000 by Juddmonte Farms, the racing operation of Khalid ibn Abdullah.
 Arrogate was sent into training with Bob Baffert in California.
 Arrogate's front teeth were knocked out as a yearling, probably due to being kicked by another horse.
 One tooth became infected and was removed, which slowed down his eating but otherwise had no impact.

 Arrogate was sired by the Breeders' Cup Juvenile winner Unbridled's Song, whose other major winners have included Will Take Charge, the sprinter Zensational and Breeders' Cup winners Unrivaled Belle and Unbridled Elaine.
 Arrogate's dam Bubbler was a successful racehorse who won six of her nine races.